scilus/nf-scil/docs/SUBWORKFLOWS.md

 #### define your Workflow outputs.

-Once the `main` finish you can define the output that you want from the different modules or workflows.
+Once the `main` finished you can define the output that you want from the different modules or workflows, be sure to assign just one output per channel.
+Please list as many outputs as possible for your workflow, so that it can be better reused and adapted.

 A workflow can declare one or more output channels using the `emit` keyword.

 ```